conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/compilation-concepts.md

 ## Development files

 Building against libraries requires additional development files to be available.
-In conda-forge, these files are usually installed as part of the package installing the library itself; in some cases they are split to separate "development" packages though.
+In conda-forge, these files may be distributed as part of the package installing the library itself; or split into separate "development" packages, depending on criteria such as their complexity, popularity and size.

 The necessary development files include: